dapr/docs/daprdocs/content/en/developing-applications/building-blocks/secrets/secrets-scopes.md

 ## Scenario 1 : Deny access to all secrets for a secret store

-This example uses Kubernetes.
-A Kubernetes secret store with name `kubernetes` is added to you Dapr application by default, however, it is strongly encouraged to instead explictly define a Kubernetes secret store (example used here: `mycustomsecretstore`).
-In some scenarios it may be necessary to deny access to Dapr secrets for a given application.
+In this example all secret access is denied to an application running on a Kubernetes cluster which has a configured [Kubernetes secret store]({{<ref kubernetes-secret-store>}}) named `mycustomsecretstore`.
+In the case of Kubernetes, aside from the user defined custom store, the default store named `kubernetes` is also addressed to ensure all secrets are denied access (See [here]({{<ref "kubernetes-secret-store.md#default-kubernetes-secret-store-component">}}) to learn more about the Kubernetes default secret store).

 To add this configuration follow the steps below:

 Define the following `appconfig.yaml` configuration and apply it to the Kubernetes cluster using the command `kubectl apply -f appconfig.yaml`.